huntdatacenter/docs/docs/working-in-your-lab/community.md

 #### Join a community table

 Click in the search bar at the top of your Slack page and type **`community`** to see a list of all community tables.
-Click on any topic that you think might be relevant for your to join the channel.
+Click on any topic that you think might be relevant for you and join the channel.

 ![slack_search.png](./images/slack_search.png)

-#### Leave a communiyt table
+#### Leave a community table

 To leave a table, click on the channel topic at the top of the Slack page (for example `#community-random`) and click the "Leave channel" button.

 ### Tone of voice

 We are truly proud of the warm and welcoming tone that our scientists brings to the cloud community.
-Needless to say when we meet from a wide range of scientific fields and heterogenous backgrounds, all dialogue are to happen with **care and respect**.
+Needless to say when we meet from a wide range of scientific fields and heterogeneous backgrounds, all dialogue are to happen with **care and respect**.

 ### Communication options

-Slack holds the option of three main ways to communitate.
+Slack holds the option of three main ways to communicate.
 You are free to utilize them all: (1) **text chat** at all tables, (2) **video calls** at your lab table (click on the member button in the upper right corner and choose "Start a Call"), and (3) **voice chat** and screen share at your lab table (click on the ear phone icon in the lower left part of your screen to start a "Huddle").

 ### Compliance